Announcing the deprecation of the WIT and Test Client OM

 If you need help, or want to provide feedback, please reach out to this support alias.

 These assemblies are part of the Microsoft.TeamFoundationServer.ExtendedClient NuGet Package.
 Please be aware that this package not only contains WIT assemblies, but also provide support for Build and Code.
 We will keep supporting the Build and Code assemblies.
-Only the WIT and Test assemblies in the NuGet package will be removed.
+Only the WIT and Test assemblies are marked as deprecated

 Does this mean that the exisiting features of Visual Studio Team Explorer Work Item handling will still work with Azure DevOps Server 2019 and 2020?
 For Example, could I still use VS 2017 to connect to an Azure DevOps Server 2019 and display work items inside VS itself?